mainmatter/playbook/src/project-procedure/digital-products/README.md

 representatives etc.).

-While applying a systematic approach for developing a coherent understanding of what will be built, we recommend keeping the product design stage limited and not do excessively detailed up-front design and specification.
-Detailed mockups tend to give a false impression of a finished product even though it is basically impossible to cover every possible aspect and prevent new challenges for particular features from being uncovered in the development stage.
-Also, static mockups or even interactive prototypes will never give as realistic an impression for the final product as one will get from an actual application even if it starts out with very limited functionality initially and is only built up incrementally over time.
+While applying a systematic approach for developing a coherent understanding of what will be built, we recommend keeping the initial product design stage limited and not do excessively detailed up-front design and specification.
+Although high-fidelity prototypes can be valuable tools for validating a value proposition through user testing, they tend to give a false impression of a finished product.
+It is basically impossible to cover every possible state and functionality and to uncover all challenges for features in the design stage.
 Therefore we recommend aiming for a quick transition to the development stage, using the real application to collect feedback and verify assumptions as early as possible.
+Start with limited functionality initially and build up incrementally over time.

 ### User Stories Workshop